 Playing with the Nikon 55-200mm lens

-One of our in-house photo enthusiasts, Zak (also the founder of the Crutchfield Photo Club), passed out lenses to a few of us camera geeks the other day, so that we could try them out and report back on what they do best and what it was like to use them.
-(He's also working on releasing some short videos for each of the lens we covered, which should include some of the photos we took with the lenses.)
+One of our in-house photo enthusiasts, Zak, passed out lenses to a few of us camera geeks the other day, so that we could try them out and report back on what they do best and what it was like to use them.

 I brought home the Nikon AF-S DX 55-200mm VR lens and paired it with my Nikon D80 for a couple of weeks.
 This lens is rated for f4-5.6, so it's best used outdoors or with some really great indoor light.
 I also took advantage of my camera's ISO settings and the lens' Vibration Reduction feature to ensure I could capture crisp shots in settings with slightly dimmer light.